liubinyi/red-black-tree-js/README.md

 ```

-### The tree structure currently also support inserting string as keys .
+### The tree structure now support inserting string as keys .
 ##### For example:

 letter 'a' will be treated as 1